apache/creadur-rat/README.md

 In response to demands from project quality tool developers, Rat is available as a library (rat-lib jar) suitable for inclusion in tools.
 Note that binary compatibility is not guaranteed between 0.x releases.
-The XML output format is not yet in it's final form and so library users are recommended to either use the supplied stylesheets or keep in close touch with the code.
+The XML output format is not yet in its final form and so library users are recommended to either use the supplied stylesheets or keep in close touch with the code.